 From November 2009 till August 2012, Joana joined Ken Manning and Andrew Thompson's group and worked on a project funded by BBSRC on the role of short RNAs in the development of tomato fruits.
 Joana was also a co-investigator in a project funded by BBSRC and DFID on breeding for black-rot resistant brassicas for the benefit of East African smallholders.

-Joana re-joined Eric Holub's group in 2012 and worked on a NERC funded project on the impact of plant mating system and ploidy on Arabidopsis lyrata adaptation to parasitism in changing environments followed by a project funded by BBSRC on developing genetics and genomics interface to develop strategies for sustainable use of resistance to white rust in oilseed mustard.
+Joana re-joined Eric Holub's group and worked from 2012 to 2018 on a NERC funded project on the impact of plant mating system and ploidy on Arabidopsis lyrata adaptation to parasitism in changing environments followed by a project funded by BBSRC on developing genetics and genomics interface to develop strategies for sustainable use of resistance to white rust in oilseed mustard.

 Joana has obtained a Postgraduate Certificate in Transferable Skills in Science (2013) and a Postgraduate Certificate in Academic and Professional Practice, PCAPP (2014) at the University of Warwick, and became a Fellow of The Higher Education Academy in 2015.

 Joana has co-supervised several undergraduate and MSc students and co-supervised Vania Horta de Passo's PhD work completed in 2016/17, on interactions between Arabidopsis and Xanthomonas campestris.
 In addition, Joana was a tutor in practical classes of the MSc module on Crop Protection until 2018.

-Joana is the curator of a large collection of bacterial isolates.
+Joana is currently a Visiting Research Fellow working in several projects on Xanthomonas, white rust and mildew and continues to be curator of a large collection of bacterial isolates.

-Joana is currently a management committee member and also Science Communication Manager for a European COST Action on diseases caused by Xanthomonadaceae bacteria, that started in March 2017 (View EuroXanth Website).
+Joana is a management committee member and Science Communication Manager for a European COST Action on diseases caused by Xanthomonadaceae bacteria, that started in March 2017 (View EuroXanth Website).

 View Joana's ORCID profile